Auditory verbal agnosia: Causes

 Auditory verbal agnosia has been shown to form as a result of tumor formation, especially in the posterior third ventricle, trauma, lesions, cerebral infarction, encephalitis as a result of herpes simplex, and Landau-Kleffner syndrome.
 The exact location of damage which results in pure word deafness is still under debate, but the planum temporale, posterior STG, and white matter damage to the acoustic radiations (AR) have all been implicated.

 Auditory verbal agnosia is rarely diagnosed in its pure form.
 Auditory verbal agnosia can both present as the result of acute damage or as chronic, progressive degeneration over time.
 Cases have been documented that result from severe acute head trauma resulting in bilateral temporal lobe damage.
+Auditory information enters both hemispheres, so auditory agnosia usually develops from bitemporal damage or lesions.
 In contrast, auditory verbal agnosia has also been documented to present progressively over several years.
 In one such case, the patient exhibited progressive word deafness over a 9-year period but did not exhibit any other cognitive of mental deterioration.
 MRIs showed cortical atrophy in the left superior temporal lobe region.

+Auditory verbal agnosia can also occur as a result of traumatic brain injury.
+In one case, a man fell and developed auditory verbal agnosia.
+This can be challenging to diagnose because he had fluent speech and could understand written language.
+However, he was unable to follow oral commands or repeat words.
+This marks a difference from other aphasias, including Wernike aphasia, because he had fluent speech and was able to understand written language.
+He explained that verbal language sounded like a buzzing and he could not understand it, but he could differentiate language from environmental sounds.
+The man underwent speech therapy and his condition improved over time.

 In childhood, auditory verbal agnosia can also be caused by Landau-Kleffner syndrome, also called acquired epileptic aphasia.
 It is often the first symptom of this disease.
 A review of 45 cases suggested a relationship between prognosis and age of onset with poorer prognosis for those with earlier onset.
 In extremely rare cases, auditory verbal agnosia has been known to present as a symptom of neurodegenerative disease, such as Alzheimer's disease.
 In such cases auditory verbal agnosia is a symptom that is typically followed by more severe neurological symptoms typical of Alzheimer's disease.